-We’ll agree that this isn’t a critical feature for a UC solution, but it adds a degree of convenience that shouldn’t be understated.
-Voicemail transcription uses voice recognition technology to decipher your voicemails and send them via text and/or email.
+For businesses where compliance and regulation are a must, call recording and a paper trail are a must.
+Voicemail transcription uses voice recognition technology to decipher your voicemails and transfer them via text and/or email.
 This allows users to quickly scan through them and make decisions without having to take the time to listen to them.
 A tool like this is a real timesaver for many small business owners and combined with its unlimited calling and call transfer features, teams are connected everywhere.

 Unfortunately, Grasshopper doesn’t allow its customers to record their audio greetings for their interactive voice response system.
 Instead, they have a professional voice studio that will provide a greeting that is tailored to the business.
 An IVR recording through Grasshopper has several potential configurations.
 One example states, “Thank you for calling <business Name>.
 If you are a current client, please press one.
 For new inquiries, please press two.”

 The IVR recordings from the voice studio are crystal-clear and professional-sounding.
-This and the fact that the automated messaging of Grasshopper sounds very professional will help customers perceive a business as having a national presence with a higher level of credibility.
+The auto attendants and automated messaging of Grasshopper sounds very professional will help customers perceive a business as having a national presence with a higher level of credibility.

 Outbound Calling Features